AutoSANP/autosanp/README.md

 * Managed machines in the network (can be VMs or physical lab computers).
 * Receive configuration commands from the controller.
-* Execute tasks to apply changes according to security, database, network, and server policies.
+* Execute tasks to apply changes according to security, database, and server policies.

 **Automation Engine**